tormod17/CV/README.md

 **Harness - Freelance Fullstack Developer**
 - As a team of two full stack develpoers helped turn an entreprneurs idea in to a functioning MVP
 - Responsible for collabroativley  assisting in the design, building, testing and execution from start to finish.
+**Unitie**
+- Website /platform for Brands to link with Student societies for sponsorship.
+Using Redis database.
+**Boat Launch**
-- **Boat Launch** : Web app listing spots where boat owners can launch their boats across europe.
+- Web app listing spots where boat owners can launch their boats across europe.
 Using google maps API.
-- **Unitie** : Website /platform for Brands to link with Student societies for sponsorship.
-Using Redis database.
+**Ajoupas Barbados**
-- **Ajoupas Barbados** : Website advertising holiday rentals in Barbados.
+- Website advertising holiday rentals in Barbados.
 Using Bootstrap framework.

 ## Code Schools